-Charity and Reciprocity in Mobile Phone-Based Giving in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)
+Motives for Mobile Phone-Based Giving: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)

 Understanding the causes and effects of internal migration is critical to the effective design and implementation of policies that promote human development.
 Here, we describe how large sources of geotagged data generated by mobile phones can provide a novel source of data on internal migration.
 We develop and formalize the concept of inferred mobility, and compute this and other metrics on a large dataset containing the phone records of 1.5 million Rwandans over four years.
 Our empirical results corroborate the findings of a recent government survey that notes relatively low levels of permanent migration in Rwanda.
 [View Video]

 Divided We Call: Disparities in Access and Use of Mobile Phones in Rwanda - joint with Nathan Eagle (Santa Fe Institute)